stadt-karlsruhe/open-data-dashboard/docs/cicd-testing/testing.en.md

-# Cypress
+# Testing

+## E2E

 The Open Data Dashboard uses Cypress end-to-end tests to ensure that our application can always meet certain user expectations.

 !!!note
-    Since our application is dependent on data from other applications, some tests might fail if that data should change.
+    Since our application is dependent on data from other applications, some tests might fail if that data changes.
     In that case, the tests will need to be adjusted.

-## Running Cypress tests on your local system
+### Running Cypress Tests on Your Local System

-### Setup

 In order to execute Cypress tests on your local system, you will first need to have an instance of the application running.
-To do this, navigate to the applications root folder, and then, in your terminal, execute either:
+To do this, navigate to the application root folder and in your terminal execute either:

 ```bash title="Run Next.js development server for Cypress"
 npm run dev:cypress